Mitragynine: Toxicology

-Mitragynine toxicity in humans is largely unknown as studies examining mitragynine toxicity have thus far used animals which seem to have significant species specific differences in mitragynine tolerance.
-However, mitragynine toxicity in humans is rarely reported although specific examples of seizures and liver toxicity in kratom consumers have been reported.
-Due to P450 enzyme inhibition, the combination of mitragynine with other drugs poses a major concern regarding adverse reactions to mitragynine.
-As such, fatalities involving mitragynine tend to involve additional drugs including other opioids and cough suppressants.
-Post mortem toxicology screens indicate a wide range of mitragynine blood concentrations ranging from 10mcg/L to 4800mcg/L, making it difficult to calculate what constitutes a toxic dose.
-Such variations in blood concentrations are suggested to result from differences in the toxicology assays used and how long after overdose the assays were conducted.
+Mitragynine toxicity in humans is largely unknown, as animal studies show significant species-specific differences in mitragynine tolerance.
+Mitragynine toxicity in humans is rarely reported although specific examples of seizures and liver toxicity in kratom consumers have been reported.
+Due to cytochrome P450 enzyme inhibition, the combination of mitragynine with other drugs poses concern for adverse reactions to mitragynine.
+Fatalities involving mitragynine tend to include its use in combination with opioids and some cough suppressants.
+Post-mortem toxicology screens indicate a wide range of mitragynine blood concentrations ranging from 10 μg/L to 4800 μg/L, making it difficult to calculate what constitutes a toxic dose in humans.
+These variations are suggested to result from differences in the toxicology assays used, and how long after death the assays were conducted.